Euro zone set to boost debt-crisis firewalls

 But Wolfgang Schaeuble, finance minister for Germany where public opinion is strongly against more money for bailouts, said 800 billion euros in the euro zone rescue aid should be enough.

-“We have 500 billion euros in fresh money available, together with the programmes already agreed for Ireland, Portugal and the new programme for Greece.
+“We have 500 billion euros in fresh money available, together with the programs already agreed for Ireland, Portugal and the new program for Greece.
 It is about 800 billion (euros),” Schaeuble told a gathering at the University of Copenhagen a day before the ministerial meeting.

 “I think it’s enough,” he said, deflecting recent calls for a financial reserve of up to 1 trillion euros that would impress investors.
 “To spend more money is not the solution,” he said.